Modeling web traffic could aid cybersecurity, computing infrastructure design, Internet policy, and more.

 The researchers weren’t specifically looking to tackle this traffic-analysis issue.
 But they had been developing new techniques that could be used on the MIT SuperCloud to process massive network matrices.
 Internet traffic was the perfect test case.

 Networks are usually studied in the form of graphs, with actors represented by nodes, and links representing connections between the nodes.
-With internet traffic, the nodes vary in sizes and location.
+With internet traffic, the nodes vary in size and location.
 Large supernodes are popular hubs, such as Google or Facebook.
 Leaf nodes spread out from that supernode and have multiple connections to each other and the supernode.
 Located outside that “core” of supernodes and leaf nodes are isolated nodes and links, which connect to each other only rarely.

 Capturing the full extent of those graphs is infeasible for traditional models.
 “You can’t touch that data without access to a supercomputer,” Kepner says.

-In partnership with the Widely Integrated Distributed Environment (WIDE) project, founded by several Japanese universities, and the Center for Applied Internet Data Analysis (CAIDA), in California, the MIT researchers captured the world’s largest packet-capture dataset for internet traffic.
+In partnership with the Widely Integrated Distributed Environment (WIDE) project, funded by several Japanese universities, and the Center for Applied Internet Data Analysis (CAIDA), in California, the MIT researchers captured the world’s largest packet-capture dataset for internet traffic.
 The anonymized dataset contains nearly 50 billion unique source and destination data points between consumers and various apps and services during random days across various locations over Japan and the U.S., dating back to 2015.

 Before they could train any model on that data, they needed to do some extensive preprocessing.
 To do so, they utilized software they created previously, called Dynamic Distributed Dimensional Data Mode (D4M), which uses some averaging techniques to efficiently compute and sort “hypersparse data” that contains far more empty space than data points.
 The researchers broke the data into units of about 100,000 packets across 10,000 MIT SuperCloud processors.
 This generated more compact matrices of billions of rows and columns of interactions between sources and destinations.